-The eigenvalue-eigenfunction decomposition only identifies this eigenfunction up to some arbitrary ordering of the $(\chi{1,t-1},\chi{2,t-1})$ argument.

-- Hence, in order to pin down the right ordering of $\chi{t-1}$ , an additional ordering assumption is required.
-In our earlier chapter (Hu & Shum, 2013), - 5 where $\chi_t$ was scalar-valued, a monotonicity assumption sufficed to pin down the ordering of $\chi_t$ .
-However, in dynamic games, $\chi{t-1}$ is multivariate, - 7 so that monotonicity is no longer well-defined.
+The eigenvalue-eigenfunction decomposition only identifies this eigenfunction up to some arbitrary ordering of the $(\chi{1,t-1}, \chi{2,t-1})$ argument.
+Hence, in order to pin down the right ordering of χ{t-1} , an additional ordering assumption is required.
+In our earlier paper (Hu and Shum (2013)), where χ_t was scalar-valued, a monotonicity assumption sufficed to pin down the ordering of χ_t .
+However, in dynamic games, χ{t-1} is multivariate, so that monotonicity is no longer well-defined.